 A not-for-profit producing theatre located on the corner of the Cut in Lambeth, London, the Old Vic is a popular West End house.
 The theatre was established in 1818 and named the Royal Coburg Theatre.
 In 1871, the theatre underwent major renovation and was reopened as the Royal Victoria Palace.
 While the theatre had earned the “Old Vic” nickname by 1880, it was officially renamed the Old Vic Theatre.
 In 1940, the building was damaged by air raids and reopened in 1951, becoming a Grade II listed building.
 In 1963, the Old Vic company was retired and overtaken by the new National Theatre Company under the direction of Laurence Olivier.
 Post the departure of the National Theatre Company, the Old Vic Theatre continued hosting a fine mix of new and classic dramas.
 In 1998, the building was acquired by a newly created charitable trust, the Old Vic Theatre Trust.
 Kevin Spacey was named the new artistic director of the theatre in 2004 and brought in a creative selection of British and American talent to the West End stage.

 The Old Vic Theatre has been home to a truly diverse range of productions from Shakespearean classics to contemporary hits like Present Laughter.
 Some of the most iconic shows hosted in the theatre include, All About My Mother, The Taming of The Shrew, The Duchess of Malfi, Hedda Gabler, The Winslow Boy, Much Ado About Nothing, The Crucible, High Society, Groundhog Day, King Lear and many others.
-Presently, the theatre is hosting Present Laughter.
-Make your trip to the theatre memorable and comfortable with our Old Vic Theatre seating plan guide which has all the information you need from best seats to nearby restaurants.
+Presently, the theatre is set to host A Christmas Carol.
+Make your trip to the theatre memorable and comfortable with our Old Vic Theatre London guide which has all the information you need from best seats to nearby restaurants.

 Address: The Cut, Lambeth, London SE1 8NB, UK